Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 If you’re not sure, schedule a consult and we’ll help you confirm what's needed.

-Have your insurance card, plan type, employer group information, any benefits summaries you’ve received, and (if applicable) fertility benefit platform details.
+Your insurance card, plan type, employer group information, any benefits summaries you’ve received, and (if applicable) your fertility benefit platform details.

-If you already requested a benefits confirmation from your insurer, bring that too—every detail you provide helps your Financial Coordinator give you the clearest cost estimate possible.
+If you already requested a benefits confirmation from your insurer, bring that too—every detail you can provide helps your Financial Coordinator build the clearest cost estimate possible.

 Step-by-step guidance to help you verify network status and understand what’s covered.